Keyfactor/jks-remote-orchestrator/README.md

 # Remote JKS
 ## orchestrator

-The remote JKS Orchestrator allows for the remote management of Java Key Stores.
+The remote JKS Orchestrator Extension allows for the remote management of Java Key Stores.
 Discovery, Inventory, and Management functions are supported.
-The orchestrator performs operations by issuing remote commands over SSH to Linux based systems and WinRM to Windows based systems.
+The orchestrator extension performs operations by issuing remote commands over SSH to Linux based systems and WinRM to Windows based systems.
+Currently this extension is only intended for use with the Keyfactor Universal Orchestrator installed on a Windows server.

 <!-- add integration specific information below -->